Bitcoin rallies above $30,000 for first time

 Some also saw it as a safe-haven play during the COVID-19 pandemic, akin to gold.

+"It's very likely that the asset will eventually pass $100,000 per coin," Sergey Nazarov, cofounder of Chainlink, a global blockchain project, wrote in an email on Saturday.
+"People have been steadily losing faith in their government currencies for years, and the monetary policies resulting from the economic impact of the coronavirus have only accelerated this decline."

-It trades on numerous exchanges, the largest of which is Coinbase, which is itself preparing to go public and become the first such platform to list on Wall Street.
+It trades on numerous exchanges, the largest of which is Coinbase, which is itself preparing to go public to become the first major U.S. cryptocurrency exchange to list on Wall Street.

-Multiple competitor cryptocurrencies that use similar blockchain, or electronic ledger, technology.
-Ethereum, the second biggest, gained 465% in 2020 and was up 5.3% on Saturday.
+Multiple competitor cryptocurrencies use similar blockchain, or electronic ledger, technology.
+Ethereum, the second biggest, gained 465% in 2020 and was up almost 7% on Saturday.

-(Reporting by Alden Bentley; Editing by Daniel Wallis and Diane Craft)
+(Reporting by Alden Bentley; Editing by Daniel Wallis, Diane Craft and Andrea Ricci)

 By Alden Bentley